unchartedelixir/uncharted/uncharted_phoenix/README.md

 }
 ```

-### Adding Stacks to the Column Chart
+### Adding Stacked Sections to the Column or Bar Chart
 ![Stacked Column Chart](assets/images/stacked-column-chart.jpg "Stacked Column Chart")
-You can add sections to a column chart by adding a sections array to the dataset.
+You can add sections to a column or bar chart by adding a sections array to the dataset.

 ```elixir
 column_chart = %BaseChart{